 Everyone in the above recount is now dead and the stretch of Kings Road between Melrose Avenue and Santa Monica Boulevard that they knew is long gone, with one exception.
 Fresh memories of the Dodge House's dedicated defenders motivated Pauline Schindler to take charge of preventing her own influential home from becoming a pile of real estate investment after she passed away.
 Built in 1921–22 by her ex-husband, the Austrian émigré architect R.M.
 Schindler, and considered to be the first truly modern house, she anticipated that the unscrupulous specter of acquisition nonetheless would descend at the first opportunity.
 Simultaneous with the César Pelli tête-à-tête, she was laying the groundwork for preservation of the parcel so as to keep it available to the cultural producers who had frequented the location throughout her decades in residence.
 She succeeded (by way of the Friends of the Schindler House who took possession in 1980) and the dwelling since has survived multiple West Hollywood scale changes, never facing destruction or its own impending eviction.

-My interest in exploring whatever possibilities for spatial justice might be extracted from existing practices of historic preservation has been rooted in the fact that the campaigns and debates accompanying the "saving" of a building are one of far too few venues where the favored team occasionally can be seen on the defensive.
-As unambiguous challenges to a status quo that does not care about anyone's sudden alienation from familiar environments, organized preservation efforts actually can prompt direct, public conversations in ways that feel increasingly harder to come by in the era of hedge fund landlords, shell companies, and LLCs.
-While the cheaters frequently prevail, the underdogs have notched enough victories—and taken control of enough narratives—that there is perhaps an underutilized potential for preservation to pivot and become a useful contributor to today's perpetually growing housing and right to the city movements.
+My interest in exploring whatever possibilities for spatial justice might be extracted from existing practices of historic preservation has been rooted in the fact that the campaigns and debates accompanying the "saving" of a building are one of far too few venues where the "build baby build" team occasionally can be seen on the defensive.
+As unambiguous challenges to a profit-driven status quo that does not care about anyone's alienation from familiar environments, organized preservation efforts actually prompt direct, public conversations in ways that feel increasingly harder to come by in the era of hedge fund landlords, shell companies, and LLCs.
+While the cheaters frequently prevail, the underdogs have notched enough victories—and taken control of enough narratives—that there is perhaps an underutilized potential for historic preservation, as a concentrated undertaking, to pivot and become a useful contributor to today's perpetually growing housing defense and right to the city movements.
 Or at least the overlaps between the two endeavors have kept my mind open to the possibility.

-Scholars and practitioners have encouraged a shift from the preservation of historic buildings to the preservation of places and spaces for some time, in part influenced by moving past the myopic tendencies that have made the discipline complicit with elitism and filled with barriers to entry, especially for BIPOC histories.9 Exacting standards of material integrity have too often connected preservation in the popular imagination with historic districts full of property value obsessed NIMBY homeowners.
+Scholars and practitioners have encouraged a shift from the preservation of historic buildings to the preservation of places and spaces for some time, in part influenced by moving past the myopic tendencies that have made the discipline complicit with elitism and filled with barriers to entry, especially for BIPOC histories.9 Exacting standards of material integrity have too often connected preservation in the popular imagination with historic districts full of property value obsessed NIMBY homeowners (the boogeyman nemesis of development sympathizers).
 Adjacent to that might be the impression of contemporary adaptive reuse, usually found rebranding commercial buildings to manufacture and sell suburban fantasies of bohemian life at the expense of bordering working-class neighborhoods.
-By and large, though, the approximately 15,000 historic house museums in the country10 comprising much of the public's interaction with preserved locations privilege architectural masterpieces or the estates of deceased wealthy white people, bringing preservation organizations to the same questions of relevance that many museums face: Whose stories are told, whose are ignored; can engagement last beyond the tourist's visit; what does the in-person experience offer that cannot be found elsewhere in the attention economy?
+By and large, though, the approximately 15,000 historic house museums in the country10 comprise much of the public's interaction with preserved locations.
+Primarily privileging architectural masterpieces or the estates of deceased wealthy white people, these preservation organizations are brought to the same questions of relevance that many museums face: Whose stories are told, whose are ignored; can engagement last beyond the tourist's visit; what does the in-person experience offer that cannot be found elsewhere in the attention economy?

-That said, a great deal of these extant notable buildings in the U.S. still enjoy their continued existence thanks to what is at its core an antagonism toward remorseless property development, albeit one that sprouts from self-regard.
-Preserved structures persist due to both a refusal to be deemed obsolete in a society where every square foot is subject to new and nonstop exploitation and an unwillingness to go on participating in the risks built into the market.
-More often than not, unfortunately, those adversarial foundations become enveloped by egocentrism and are consistently and quickly forgotten in favor of emphasizing the specific history represented.
+That said, a great deal of these extant notable buildings in the U.S. still enjoy their continued existence thanks to what is at its core an antagonism toward remorseless and ahistorical property development, albeit a fighting spirit that emerges from self-regard.
+Preserved structures persist due to a refusal to be deemed obsolete in a society where every square foot is subject to new and nonstop exploitation and an unwillingness to go on participating in the risks built into the market.
+More often than not, unfortunately, those adversarial foundations are consistently and quickly forgotten in favor of an egocentrism that only emphasizes the specific historical moment represented.
 Certainly, this is fostered in large part by a project's sustainability planning and the ongoing fundraising needed for conservation—patrons, foundation representatives, and government officials need to be shown time and again why that place is important to insure against new hazards.
-At its worst, though, this leads many preservation organizations to exude an exclusionary air of "got mine, fuck you"—if it is not about their property's appreciation it is not about them.
-The real estate prospector who would dare threaten their site is seen as suspect and harmful, but the rest elicit only shrugs or "thoughts and prayers."
+At its worst, though, this leads many preservation organizations to exude an exclusionary air of "got mine, fuck you"—if it is not about their property's appreciation as a historical touchstone it is not about them.
+The real estate prospector who would dare threaten their site is seen as suspect and harmful, but a nearby building reckoning with doom barely elicits "thoughts and prayers."
 An even more common result of this inward focus is that a municipally or nationally sanctioned historical significance is conveniently utilized by those same developers who would have swung the wrecking ball if they could, but in lieu of demolition have adapted to advertising the proximity to a landmark as a way to inflate prices.
 This then makes it easier for the organization to solicit contributions, as they can point to their own recognition as a "cultural asset," leading the initial hostility to morph into an implied partnership.